 However, Teams who intentionally and/or knowingly circumvent or violate rules to gain an advantage over their fellow competitors are in violation of the spirit and ethos of the competition.
-Any Violation of this sort may be considered a violation of <G1> and/or the REC Foundation Code of Conduct.
+Any Violation of this sort should be considered a violation of <G1> and/or the REC Foundation Code of Conduct.
+A Team that circumvents a Robot rule for a competitive advantage should receive an immediate Disqualification for the current Match and be reported to the Event Partner for discussion with the REC Foundation Regional Support Manager.
+As a result of that discussion, the Team may be Disqualified from the event.
+The Violation should also be reported to the REC Foundation Rules and Conduct Committee following the event.